2 more Connecticut officers fired for mistreating Randy Cox after he was paralyzed in a police van

 HARTFORD, Conn.
 (AP) — Two more Connecticut police officers were fired Wednesday for what officials called their misconduct and lack of compassion in how they treated Richard “Randy” Cox after he was paralyzed in the back of a police van last year.

-New Haven police commissioners voted 5-0 to fire Officer Oscar Diaz, the van driver, and Sgt.
+New Haven police commissioners voted 5-0 to dismiss Officer Oscar Diaz, the van driver, and Sgt.
 Betsy Segui, the detention area supervisor, at the recommendation of Chief Karl Jacobson.

 Of the five officers who were criminally charged, commissioners have now fired four of them after an internal affairs investigation.
 The fifth officer, Ronald Pressley, avoided department disciplinary proceedings by retiring in January.